Learn How To Use Spa Clarifier [Guide]

 - Test your pool with a pool testing kit.
 Make sure your water chemistry is balanced: this means pH, alkalinity and sanitiser levels.
 The pH level should be between 7.4 and 7.6, and alkalinity should be between 80 and 125 ppm.

-- Add chemicals, including a spa water clarifier.
+- Add chemicals, including the spa water clarifier.
 Follow the instructions on the packaging.
 Measure the chemicals properly, and add only one chemical at a time.

 - Leave your spa pool uncovered for at least 15 minutes after you’ve added the chemicals.
 This is because they need to ‘off-gas’, a process where they literally let off gas in order to get to work.
 You don’t want to trap this gas under your spa pool cover, so let it freely evaporate into the air before closing up again.